 Day 9 : Tropical Cairns

 Today we fly to tropical Cairns in Far North Queensland.
 This is the gateway city to many of Australia’s natural wonders including the Great Barrier Reef.
-Enjoy three pleasant nights at the Flynn hotel in Cairns, adjacent to the waterfront and esplanade.
+Our accommodations at the Crystalbrook Flynn in Cairns are adjacent to the waterfront and esplanade.
 This stunning five-star hotel features three restaurants and bars, glass swimming pools, and the Eléme Day Spa and Wellness Center.

 Day 10 : Kuranda Scenic Railway & Skyrail

 Enjoy one of the most spectacular rail excursions in the world on the Kuranda Scenic Railway.
 Our journey reveals lush, wondrous World Heritage rainforest, steep ravines, and picturesque waterfalls within Barron Gorge National Park.
 Later we visit the Kuranda Koala Gardens.
 Get the opportunity to hold a koala and hand-feed tamed kangaroos and wallabies.
-After lunch at Frogs Restaurant we have the choice of visiting Birdworld Kuranda or the Australian Butterfly Sanctuary.
+After lunch at Frogs Restaurant we visit Birdworld Kuranda, which replicates the natural habitats of nearly 60 native and exotic species.
 There’s also time to visit the Kuranda Heritage Markets before we descend the MacAlister Range on the 4.7-mile gondola cableway Skyrail.
 Enjoy spectacular views of rainforest highlands, Cairns, and the Coral Sea as we glide over dense forest canopy.

 Day 11 : Great Barrier Reef & Scenic Helicopter Ride